 We Specialize In Crown Repair & Moisture Protection With CrownSeal

-The team here at Sootmaster has been living and working in the Florida Panhandle for years, and if there’s one thing we know, it’s that chimney leaks can be devastating.
+The team here at Sootmaster knows that chimney leaks can be devastating.
 In many cases, leaks go unnoticed or unresolved, and in many cases, the crown is the culprit.

 The crown is the cement segment that sits atop the chimney stack, closing off everything but the flue itself.
 The purpose of the crown is to really protect the chimney against anything that might try to make its way in — from animals and birds to, you guessed it, water.
 As you can imagine, it’s a tough job, and one that requires proper construction and maintenance.
 Unfortunately, these aren’t always a given.